eleev/swift-functional/Articles/2018-08-07-functional-swift-part-2.md

 }
 ```

 We defined an infix operator called `diamond` operator using addition precedence group.
-You can figure out more about precede groups and custom operators [here](https://developer.apple.com/documentation/swift/swift_standard_library/operator_declarations).
+You can figure out more about precedence groups and custom operators [here](https://developer.apple.com/documentation/swift/swift_standard_library/operator_declarations).
 The operator will serve us as a foundation since we express `Semigroup` through an operation and using protocol extension we are going to define how exactly the operator is going to work on a particular data type.
 In order to do that, let’s define our first extension for `Int` type:

 ```swift
 extension Int: Semigroup {